Why Olhão and the Ria Formosa make a perfect short break!

 RIA FORMOSA - TAVIRA, EAST ALGARVE

-"Enjoying panoramic views of the Ria Formosa, this beautiful waterfront property comprises two houses each with a heated pool, fully serviced by a resident housekeeper and private cook."
+"Enjoying panoramic views of the Ria Formosa, two beautiful, interconnected, water-front houses each with a heated pool, are fully serviced by a resident housekeeper and private cook."

 View Villa